usnistgov/ARIAC/wiki/competition_specifications.md

    * There are exactly 11 shelves in the environment.
       * 2 shelves will always be at the exact same locations (1 and 2 in the figure)
       * The locations of the 9 remaining shelves (3 - 11 in the figure) can be customized to a certain extent.
-         * The configuration for those shelves can be specified in `osrf_gear/config/sample.yaml`.
-Participants are allowed to change those shelves configuration during testing but not during qualifiers and finals.
+         * The configuration for each row of shelves can be specified in `osrf_gear/config/sample.yaml`.
+Participants are allowed to change the configuration of each row during testing but not during qualifiers and finals.
-         * The figure below combines two screenshots of the environment (top view) where 2 shelves configurations are presented.
+         * The figure below combines two screenshots of the environment (top view) where 2 configurations are presented (3 rows per configuration).
          * **Configuration 1** and **Configuration 2** show 3 rows of shelves where each row has 3 shelves and 1 gap.
 It is mandatory that each row has **exactly** 3 shelves and 1 gap.
             * In **Configuration 1**, the gap is located after the first shelf (row_1), at the end of the row of shelves (row_2), and after the first two shelves (row_3).
             * In **Configuration 2**, the gap is located after all the shelves (row_1), after the first shelf (row_2), and before all the shelves (row_3).
 The 3 rows of shelves for **Configuration 2** is represented in the Yaml code below and can be found in `config.yaml`.